Curt Hagman

-Curt Hagman (born January 2, 1965) is a former Republican member of the California State Assembly, representing the 55th district.
-Prior to serving as state assemblyman, Hagman was the Mayor of Chino Hills and also owner of Apex Bail Bonds.
+Curt Hagman (born January 2, 1965) is an American public servant representing the Fourth District in San Bernardino County California since his election to the Board of Supervisors in 2014.
+The Fourth District encompasses the cities of Chino Hills, Chino, Ontario, Montclair and Upland.
+Hagman was elected Chairman of the Board of Supervisors for two consecutive terms in recognition of his leadership during the COVID-19 pandemic.

+Hagman began his public service as a volunteer and served as a Chino Hills Parks & Recreation Commissioner.
+He later represented Chino Hills as a Council member and Mayor, served on the San Bernardino County Workforce Investment Board, and served six years in the California Legislature as a member of the State Assembly representing 55th district.

 Education

 Hagman earned a Bachelor of Arts degree from UCLA.
 Hagman was a member of Phi Gamma Delta.
-He was also in the Navy ROTC.
+He was also in the Naval Reserve Officers Training Corps.

 Career

-As a businessman, Hagman is the owner of Apex Bail Bonds with 3 offices in Southern California.

-In 2004, Hagman served on the Chino Hills City Council, until 2008.

-In 2008, Hagman became the Mayor of Chino Hills, California.
+In 2004, Hagman served on the Chino Hills City Council, until 2008 when he became the Mayor of Chino Hills, California.

 Hagman was elected to the 55th district state assembly in 2008, winning 55.9% of the vote.
 He was re-elected in November 2010 with 65.3% of the vote.